How to Become a Bookkeeper

 Complete Your High School Diploma or GED Certificate

-You need a high school diploma or GED certificate to be admitted into associate or bachelor's degree programs.
+You typically need at least a high school diploma or GED certificate to qualify for bookkeeper roles.

 2. 2